SELF-Technology/self-chain-public/docs/technical-docs/ai-power-system.md

 - **AI Power**: Your allocated cloud compute resources for AI processing
 - **Power Depletion**: Natural consumption as you use AI services
 - **Power Regeneration**: Monthly reset based on your subscription tier
-- **Power Orb**: Visual representation in the desktop app interface

 ## How AI Power Works